 Congratulations to all winners!

-For educators who need assistance to further their program goals, the P. Buckley Moss Foundation for Children’s Education has grants available for up to $1,000 to be awarded in 2016 with the grant monies to be used in 2017-2018 programs.
+For educators who need assistance to further their in-school program goals, the P. Buckley Moss Foundation for Children’s Education has grants available to teachers to integrate visual art into their classroom curriculum, for up to $1,000 to be awarded in 2016 with the grant monies to be used in 2017-2018 school year programs.
 Applications will only be accepted May - September 30, 2016.

 Please download Teacher Grant Application for more details.